-The development of many provisions in the National Plumbing Code (NPC) and the assessment of conformity to those provisions are supported by several of the member organizations of Canada's National Standards System (NSS).
+The development of many provisions in the NPC and the assessment of conformity to those provisions are supported by several of the member organizations of Canada's National Standards System (NSS).

-The NSS is a federation of accredited organizations concerned with standards development, certification, testing, inspection, personnel and management systems registration that is established under the auspices of the Standards Council of Canada Act.
-Activities of the NSS are coordinated by the Standards Council of Canada (SCC), which has accredited 8 standards development organizations, 36 certification organizations, 21 registration organizations, and 344 calibration and testing laboratories.
+The NSS is a network of accredited organizations concerned with standards development, certification, testing and inspection that is established under the auspices of the Standards Council of Canada Act.
+Activities of the NSS are coordinated by the Standards Council of Canada (SCC), which accredits standards development organizations, certification bodies, testing and calibration laboratories, and inspection bodies, among others.

-The SCC is a federal non-profit Crown corporation responsible for the coordination of voluntary standardization in Canada.
-It also has responsibilities for Canada's activities in voluntary international standardization.
+The SCC is a non-profit federal Crown corporation responsible for the coordination of voluntary standardization in Canada.
+It also coordinates Canadian participation in voluntary international standardization activities.